NREL/EnergyPlus/doc/readthedocs/sphinx/ems-application-guide/ems-application-guide.rst

 Material Surface Properties
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Nine actuators are available for controlling the material surface
-properties related to absorptance.
-Those material layers used in a
-Construction object that lie at the outside and the inside of the
-assembly determine the surface properties of a heat transfer surface.
-The legacy “Material” actuator control types “Surface Property Solar
-Absorptance,” “Surface Property Thermal Absorptance,” and “Surface
-Property Visible Absorptance” control both faces.
-The control types
-“Surface Property Solar Absorptance Outside Face,” “Surface Property
-Thermal Absorptance Outside Face,” and “Surface Property Visible
-Absorptance Outside Face” control only the outside face.
-Likewise,
-“Surface Property Solar Absorptance Inside Face,” “Surface Property
-Thermal Absorptance Inside Face,” and “Surface Property Visible
-Absorptance Inside Face” control only the inside face.
-A face-specific
-actuator takes precedence over a legacy actuator when both are active
-for the same property.
-All these dimensionless parameters must be
-between 0.0 and 1.0.
-These actuators are useful for modeling switchable
-coatings such as thermochromic paints but have other applications as
-well.
-Note that while this input allows more complex control of the
-surface absorptances via EMS, a simpler method for controlling both
-the inside and outside absorptances is available via the input object
-called “MaterialProperty:VariableAbsorptance” (see InputOutputReference).
+Nine actuators with the component type ``Material`` are available for
+controlling material absorptance.
+The actuator unique identifier is a
+material name, not a surface name.
+Therefore, an actuator affects every
+opaque Construction in which that material is exposed on the
+corresponding face.
+The first layer of a Construction supplies its
+outside-face properties, and the last layer supplies its inside-face
+properties.
+In a single-layer Construction, the same material supplies
+both faces.

+For each of the Solar, Thermal, and Visible properties, the available
+control types are as follows:

+-  ``Surface Property <Property> Absorptance`` is the legacy control
+   type and applies the same value to both faces of the material.

+-  ``Surface Property <Property> Absorptance Outside Face`` applies
+   only when the material is the outside layer of a Construction.

+-  ``Surface Property <Property> Absorptance Inside Face`` applies only
+   when the material is the inside layer of a Construction.

+A face-specific actuator takes precedence over a legacy actuator when
+both are active for the same property and face.
+Setting the
+face-specific actuator to ``Null`` relinquishes its control: an active
+legacy actuator then supplies the value.
+If both actuators are
+``Null``, EnergyPlus restores the value supplied by the material input.
+The actuator values are dimensionless, and the effective value is
+limited to the range 0.0001 through 0.9999.

+For example, consider a single-layer Construction with an active legacy
+Thermal actuator set to 0.30 and an active Inside Face Thermal actuator
+set to 0.60.
+The effective outside-face value is 0.30 and the
+inside-face value is 0.60.
+Setting the Inside Face actuator to ``Null``
+makes both faces 0.30; subsequently setting the legacy actuator to
+``Null`` restores the material input values.

+Use the ``BeginZoneTimestepBeforeInitHeatBalance`` calling point to
+apply a new value during the current zone timestep.
+A value assigned at
+a later calling point is not applied to the surface heat balance until
+the next initialization.

+For a surface whose exposed materials have a referenced face-specific
+Thermal actuator, EnergyPlus registers the ``Surface Thermal
+Absorptance Outside Face`` and ``Surface Thermal Absorptance Inside
+Face`` output variables.
+A referenced face-specific Solar actuator
+similarly registers the ``Surface Solar Absorptance Outside Face`` and
+``Surface Solar Absorptance Inside Face`` output variables.
+A property
+without a referenced face-specific actuator retains its legacy
+unqualified output-variable name.

+These actuators are useful for modeling switchable coatings such as
+thermochromic paints.
+For schedule- or curve-based control of Thermal
+and Solar absorptance, ``MaterialProperty:VariableAbsorptance`` provides
+a dedicated alternative.
+That object is evaluated after the EMS
+material actuators at the surface level.
+If both mechanisms target the
+same property and face, ``MaterialProperty:VariableAbsorptance``
+determines the effective value; overlapping controls should therefore
+be used only when this precedence is intended.

 Surface Construction State
 ~~~~~~~~~~~~~~~~~~~~~~~~~~